GraemeW/GraemeW/README.md

 # Hello there :wave:, I'm Graeme!

-I'm a display engineer/architect (full-time) and passionate game dev programmer/pixel artist (hobbyist).
+I'm a semi-retired display engineer/architect and a passionate game dev programmer/pixel artist.

 ## Languages && engines I like working with